freeCodeCamp/guide/pages/docs/certificates-guide/make-circular-images-with-a-border-radius/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Make Circular Images with a Border Radius"
+title: "Make Circular Images with a Border Radius"
+parent: "certificates-guide"
 ---

 You can also use percentage to `border-radius` to make things round.